Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample1_HelloWorld.md

 ## Updating key properties

-After one year, the Cloud RSA Key is still required, we need to update the expiry time of the key.
+After one year, the cloud RSA key is still required, so we need to update the expiry time of the key.
 The update method can be used to update the expiry attribute of the key.

 ```C# Snippet:KeysSample1UpdateKeyProperties